sonyccd/resume/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/c97bb7af2b6e4a449825a9fe307488db)](https://www.codacy.com/app/bwbaze/resume?utm_source=github.com&utm_medium=referral&utm_content=sonyccd/resume&utm_campaign=badger)
 [![Dependencies](https://david-dm.org/sonyccd/resume.svg)](https://david-dm.org/sonyccd/resume)

 This is a simple jekyll theme for a nice resume.
+It is created from the sinlge config.yml file.
+It will also generate a PDF (still new feature and it does not formate well) with a click of the button on the bottom.
 I made this because I needed a better resume and did not want to type one.
 Feel free to use this!

 ## Getting started
 This is a jekyll site so it runs in github as is.